sev123-del/MarketPredict-BDAG/contracts/hardhat/README.md

 # Sample Hardhat Project

+## Node.js

+Hardhat 2.x is not stable on Node.js 24+ on Windows (it can crash on exit with a libuv assertion).
+Use Node.js 20 LTS or 22 LTS for this folder.

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, and a Hardhat Ignition module that deploys that contract.

 Try running some of the following tasks: